 The scholarships could be used to pay tuition and fees at a qualifying non-governmental, privately operated elementary or secondary school in Nebraska.

 Linehan said similar programs in other states have saved money because they lower the number of students attending public schools.
 She said the proposal would not reduce funding for Nebraska’s public schools but would give more students from low-income families the opportunity to attend a school that best fits their needs.

 Students who are Nebraska residents and whose household income does not exceed twice the eligible income for the federal reduced-price lunch program could qualify for the scholarships.

 LB670 would limit the amount of tax credits available for calendar year 2020 to $10 million.
 After that, the annual limit would increase by 25 percent if the tax credit amounts in the prior calendar year exceeded 90 percent of that year’s cap.

 A nonprofit could apply to the state Department of Revenue to become a certified scholarship granting organization under the bill.

 Among other requirements, an organization would be required to provide the department sufficient information to show that it would not limit scholarships to only one qualified school.

 An organization also would be required to show that it would give first priority to eligible students who received an education scholarship during the previous year and then to new applicants whose household income does not exceed 185 percent of the federal poverty level or who are in foster care or out-of-home care.

-A pending Education Committee amendment would add two requirements for scholarship granting organizations.
+A pending Revenue Committee amendment would add two requirements for scholarship granting organizations.
 It would require an organization to limit the maximum scholarship awarded to any student to the cost of tuition and fees at the school the student attends.

 It also would require an organization to limit average scholarship amounts to no more than 75 percent of the statewide average general fund operating expenditures per student.